FabLabNeuenstadt/firmware/MessageSpecification.md

 ```

 Thus the data length can be up to 4kByte of data (4096 byte).
 A type of `0001` denotes a `TEXT` type pattern, a type `0010` denotes an `ANIMATION` type pattern.
 The modem only receives data for this pattern until length is exceeded.
 E.g. when a *`HEADER`* with the contents `00011111 11111111` is received by the modem it will read 4098 byte for the current pattern (2 byte header, 4096 byte of data).
+The maximum length for texts is 4096 characters and 512 frames for animation.

 ##### TEXT METADATA